 Gerjan set up a flock with whole beaks last February and that did not cause any problems with pecking; here too he sees proof that the chickens feel comfortable in RED-L: If a chicken feels good, she has no tendency to peck herself or other chickens.

 Apart from animal friendliness, the system has also proven itself in other areas.
 Gerjan: Few ground eggs, for example; that really stands out.
 And, of course, the equal distribution of the animals over the different levels; sunshine is 60% above and 40% below; that works very well.
 You put them down and then they go up by themselves.

 A perfect system, in fact.
-So why does Gerjan Pol take out and a new Red-L system is being put back?
+So why does Gerjan Pol take out and a new RED-L system is being put back?
 Gerjan: "That first version has now been running for eighteen years and hasn't actually worn out yet.
-But the investment for a new Red-L is now a good thing.
+But the investment for a new RED-L is now a good thing.
 And there are a few improvements in the new system.
-For example, the drive of the manure tyres has been improved.
+For example, the drive of the manure belts has been improved.
 The first drive was more or less provisioned with engines attached to the system.
-In the new Red-L, the drive is a ready-made module that can be easily connected to the system.
+In the new RED-L, the drive is a ready-made module that can be easily connected to the system.